matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

-As such, this MSC is designed to be as simple as possible to get initial functionality and data structures implemented widely in both clients and servers, so further extensions can be debated, implemented, and tested over time in the future.
+As such, this MSC is designed to be as simple as possible to get initial functionality and data structures implemented widely in both clients and servers, so further extensions can be debated, implemented, and tested over time.

 As this data is stored only at the global level, it won't allow users to modify fields per-room, or track historical changes in profile fields.
 However, this is for performance and moderation